karaposu/VibeCodingGuidelines/vibe_refactoring.md

 ### 2 Understanding Stable Intermediate Forms
      Refactoring is not sth that should be taken lightly.
-Many projects fail to do it well even tho they had the best intentions.
+Many projects fail to do it well even tho they had the best intentions and really experienced teams.

      And there are many examples of badly refactored produts which later on kiled them.

+    of course most refactoring you will be doing wont be in similar scale and mostly safe but still a wrong guided refactoring can cause codebase to position itself further from the optimal solution space and if not been careful and the core illness is not fixed and maybe unseen new compleixtis are introduced,  solving these will require more and more complexities. such as entangled rope.

+    this is why we need a way to move step by step and most possible isolation.
+And for each refactor we must check if we broke something or not.
+    this is why we are using sth called  Test-Anchored Refactoring - Always maintain passing tests

 ### 4. Create Smoke Tests with Old Code